JaceDeane/pokeRGBplus/TO DO.md

 - Fix Rival sprite in "New Name" intro naming scene

 - (!)
-Create and Update the Kanto Landmarks
+Create and Update the Kanto Landmark co-ords

-  - Viridian Forest needs its landmark data updated

 - Add blocks for the gate buildings to the FOREST tileset

 - (!)
 Set proper wild encounter data (!)

-- Make all the Rival trainer classes use the same .pal instead of loading it 3x for 'seperate' classes
+- Make all the Rival trainer classes use the same .pal for the battle sprite instead of loading it 3x for 'separate' classes

 - Simplify the sleeping Old Man event to just use one event_flag instead of two